Can an object have net torque but no net force?

 Torque is the product of force and the perpendicular arm.
 If the net force is zero, the net moment/torque has nothing to do with the net force.
 Net Force (F) is equal to the vector sum of individual forces.
 Net Torque (T) is equal to the vector sum of individual forces multiplied with their moment arms.

-READ ALSO: What is the opposite word of melancholic?
+READ ALSO: What is a substantive violation?

 Is it possible to have torque without force?